kristinemlarson/gnssrefl/README.md

 not because of the RINEX - it is because you need to calculate a crude model for satellite coordinates in this code.
 And that takes cpu time....

-* **Required** translator for compressed RINEX files.
+* Required Translator for compressed RINEX files.
 CRX2RNX, http://terras.gsi.go.jp/ja/crx2rnx.html

 * Optional Fortran RINEX Translator for GPS, the executable must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR